-Ahmed Fouad Alkhatib is a Palestinian-American humanitarian activist from Gaza based in San Francisco and founder of Project Unified Assistance, which advocates for the establishment of an internationally-operated, IDF-approved airport in the Strip.
+Ahmed Fouad Alkhatib is a naturalized U.S. citizen from the Gaza Strip and founder of Project Unified Assistance, which advocates for the establishment of an internationally-operated, IDF-approved airport in the Strip.
+Alkhatib is a contributor to Fikra Forum.

 September 14, 2017